Go on to Part Four

 Apr.
 8 Hampton, Virginia Hampton Roads Coliseum

 GG opened for Foghat and headliners Humble Pie before about 5,000 fans.
 Once again, Giant’s name did not appear in much of the pre-concert advertising, nor was it on the tickets, so the audience drawn to this show for the other two boogie/hard rock acts was understandably perplexed when Giant started their set.
 One fan reported that the crowd eventually came around and, by the end, they were quite appreciative.
-In its review, the Newport News Daily Press mentioned nothing about the music, but pointed out that 30 people were arrested for marijuana possession.
+In its review, the Newport News Daily Press mentioned nothing about the music, but pointed out that 30 people were arrested for marijuana possession, a figure the newspaper raised to 44 in a later story.
 A reviewer in the Virginian-Pilot did write about the music but was somewhat unimpressed with Giant’s performance, oddly describing one song as a “poor imitation of distorted Led Zeppelin”.
 A recording of GG’s opening song Prologue has surfaced, while the entire half hour opening set is rumored to exist.

 Hampton ad Apr.
 8, 1973